MetPX/sarracenia/doc/sr_sara.1.rst

   FIXME: a standard place where all configs ?
   FIXME: a standard place where all the logs ?
   FIXME: a standard place where all the pid files ?
-  FIXME: a dd process starting all sara configs of various kind.
+  FIXME: a sr process starting all sara configs of various kind.